 Dear Su,

-Migraines can vary greatly from time to time in terms of frequency of occurrence.
-Removing the amalgam fillings is probably not the reason.
-Very often, after switching to preventive treatment, there is initially a significant improvement.
-Unfortunately, after the so-called “therapeutic honeymoon” is over, everyday life is back and the migraines return with their usual frequency.
-Here, too, you can see that it is not necessarily the drug that acts as an active ingredient, but other variables such as expectations, hopes, etc. are much more important.
-This does not mean that an effect is “imaginary”.
-Rather, it shows how complex the process of pain is and that psychological as well as social mechanisms and evaluations can directly modulate the process of pain.
+Migraines can fluctuate significantly in frequency over time.
+Removing amalgam fillings is unlikely to be the cause.
+Very often, a change in preventative treatment leads to an initial, marked improvement.
+Unfortunately, after this so-called "therapeutic honeymoon" ends, everyday life resumes, and the migraines return with their usual frequency.
+This illustrates that it's not necessarily the medication itself that is effective, but rather that other variables, such as expectations and hopes, are far more significant.
+This doesn't mean that the effect is "imagined."
+Instead, it demonstrates the complexity of pain and how psychological and social mechanisms and evaluations can directly modulate the experience of pain.

 Kind regards